shajon1211045/WPPOOL_growth_data_analysis/README.md

-# Exploratory Data Analysis (EDA)
+# Exploratory Data Analysis (EDA) and An Interective Dashboard Application

 ## 📌 Project Overview
 In this project, I analyzed a dataset of `20,000` rows and `14` columns of WPPOOL and tried to answer some questions about them.
 This project focuses on **Exploratory Data Analysis (EDA)** to uncover patterns, detect anomalies, test hypotheses, and summarize key insights from the dataset.
 The analysis includes data cleaning, visualization, and statistical summarization to facilitate better decision-making.
 Additionally, a **dashboard application** was developed using **Plotly and Dash** and deployed on **Render**.
+Here is the link to the dashboard: [WPPOOL Growth Data Analysis Dashboard](https://wppool-growth-data-analysis.onrender.com/).

 ## 📂 Project Structure
 ```